jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 # Acknowledgements {#ack}

 The authors would like to thank the workshop participants, the members of the IAB, and the participants in the architecture discussion list for interesting discussions.
+The notes from Jim Reid were instrumental in writing this report.
 The workshop organizers would also like to thank Nokia for hosting the workshop in excellent facilities in Kirkkonummi, Finland.